-In addition, contractors holding the General Engineering (A) houses classification or the General Building (B) classification may contract for the installation of these systems as outlined below:
+In addition, constructors holding the General Engineering (A) houses classification or the General Building (B) classification may contract for the installation of these systems as outlined below:

-- 1. In order for the General Engineering (A) classification to be appropriate, the system must be installed on the types of projects specified under the provisions of Brenness and Professions Code Section 7055 (copy enclosed). - 2.
-In order for the General Building (B) classification to be appropriate, the prime contract must involve two or more unrelated trades, or be contracted to an appropriately licensed subcommeter as specified in Business and Professions Cade Section 7057 (copy enclosed).
+1. In order for the General Engineering (A) classification to be appropriate, the system must be installed on the types of projects specified under the provisions of Branness and Professions Code Section 7055 (copy enclosed).

+2. In order for the General Building (B) classification to be appropriate, the prime contract must involve two or more unrelated water, or be contracted to an appropriately licensed subcontractor as specified in Business and Professions Code Section 7057 (copy enclosed).

-I trust that the foregoing information has been responsive to your request.
-If further christianing or additional information is needed, please do not heatest to call my office at (916) 255-4000.
+I must that the foregoing information has been responsive to your request.
+If further charification or additional information is needed, please do not heature to call any office at (9).6) 255-4600.